WCSCourses/GCV_2025/course_modules_2025/Intro_metagenomics/Metagenomics_WCS.md

 ## Classification

 Now you’ve performed quality control and removed the human reads, we’re ready to run a classifier to determine what species are present by comparison to a reference database.
-We’re going to use the programs kraken2 and bracken, which are some of the most widely used tools for this purpose.
+We’re going to use the programs kraken2 and bracken, which are some of the most widely used tools for this purpose and run very fast.
 Kraken2 and Bracken need a database of known reference sequences.
 This can be found in the ~/metagenomics/kraken_db directory.
 If you’re trying this yourself on your own computer, you can download prebuilt databases from: https://benlangmead.github.io/aws-indexes/k2
 Whenever you run a new bioinformatics tool, it’s a good idea to look at search for the manual online.
 You can usually find out how to run the tool using the help command, for example: